 I know that a lot of people are intimidated by octopus.
 If you’re one of them, I urge you to try your hand at it with baby octopus, jjukkumi.
 Baby octopus is naturally tender and easy to handle.
 They are usually sold frozen (and pre-cleaned) here in the U.S. In case you’re wondering, unlike the name suggests, baby octopus is fully grown octopus of a small species.
 If you prefer, you can also use small squids for this recipe.
 Octopus, baby octopus and squid are popular ingredients in Korea.
 They are most commonly prepared with a spicy gochujang (Korean red chili pepper paste) sauce.
 In the past, I shared how to make a spicy stir-fried squid dish, ojingeo bokkeum.
 You can use baby octopus for that recipe as well.
 Here, these little guys are marinated in a spicy gochujang sauce and seared quickly on the grill.
 Marinating helps tenderize the octopus, so give it sufficient time to marinate.
 It will be tender, enjoyably chewy, not to mention a burst of flavor with every bite!

-here.
+Defrost, if frozen.
+If not pre-cleaned, remove and discard the inside of the head and beak.
+See more here.
 Rinse the octopus well under cold running water.